-To limit access to data and to set restrictions to protect private data, access control systems are used.
+Access control systems are used to limit access to data and set restrictions to protect private data.
 Among these access controls, MAC and DAC are commonly used.
 MAC stands for Mandatory Access Control, and Discretionary Access Control is abbreviated as DAC.

-MAC is the mandatory access control and provides a higher level of data security and protection since the power is given to the admin and it cannot be edited by the users.
+MAC is the mandatory access control and provides more data security and protection since the power is given to the admin, and the users cannot edit it.

 DAC is user-friendly as it enables easy and quick access to data and files of other users.
-It is quite flexible as all the users are given the privilege of accessing and modifying the data and restriction policies.
+It is pretty flexible as all users are privileged to access and modify the data and restrict policies.

 Comparison Table